OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/barcode/intro.md

 On some devices with a low-resolution front camera, the app doesn't scan barcodes well.
 For best results use the back camera.
 The back camera has higher resolution and can focus better on a barcode.

-### Poor Scanning results when using PWA
+### Poor scanning results when using PWA

-Scanning barcodes while on PWA Applications are faulty when not in perfect conditions, e.g., insufficient lighting and/or pointing the camera with a slight angle.
+Scanning barcodes in PWA can be faulty in poor conditions, for example, when there's insufficient lighting, or when the user is pointing the camera with a slight angle.

 ______________________________________________________________
 _QR CODE is a registered trademark of Denso Wave Incorporated._